 I first tried spinach potato knishes (pronounced kuh-NISH-es) at Kenny and Ziggy’s in Houston TX, and wow was this some spectacular comfort food.
 I’m British so I am used to Cornish pasties (a tasty pastry-enclosed meat and potato recipe from the southwest corner of England) and I also enjoy pastry-wrapped or pastry-enclosed vegetable recipes for lunch or as snacks.

 What are knishes, I asked myself, perusing the menu.
 Google to the rescue and I read the description.
-My mouth began to water and I thought wow I have to order these!
+My mouth began to water and I thought wow I have to order this Jewish comfort food stat!

 What is a Knish?